KalicoCrew/kalico/docs/CONTRIBUTING.md

    cases this will be obvious to both the submitter and the reviewer, and it is not explicitly stated during a review.

-   Submissions to the master Kalico branch are expected to have a noteworthy target audience.
+   Submissions to the `main` Kalico branch are expected to have a noteworthy target audience.
 As a general "rule of thumb", submissions should target a user base of at least a 100 real-world users.